Karamani Kurma | black eyed peas curry

 Should I use measured water for cooking Chana?

-It is optional, but as we are reusing the water for kurma, and avoid adding excess.
+It is optional, but as we are reusing the water for kurma, we avoid adding excess.

 HSB karamani kurma